COMPUTER AND DIGITAL LOGIC - 2023/4

 Thus, the summative assessment for this module consists of the following.

-The examination consists of 4h open-book online exam.
-There are 3 questions each from different area of Part A of the course.
+The examination consists of 3 questions each from different areas of Part A of the course.
 Each question consists of several subquestions testing knowledge, analytical, and design skills.

 The lab assessments consists of writing short Python programs in the two-hour long lab sessions running toward the end of the semester.
 The lab sessions will provide both learning opportunities and assessment vehicles being supported by experienced lab demonstrators.